Fujifilm X-E2 vs Nikon D810

 Studio photographers will appreciate that the Nikon D810 (unlike the X-E2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-E2 and the D810 have been discontinued, but can regularly be found used on eBay.
+Both the X-E2 and the D810 have been discontinued, but can regularly be found used on ebay.
 The X-E2 was replaced by the Fujifilm X-E2S, while the D810 was followed by the Nikon D850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-E2 and D810 can be found, respectively, in the Fujifilm X-E2 Manual (free pdf) or the online Nikon D810 Manual.

 So what is the bottom line?
 Is the Fujifilm X-E2 better than the Nikon D810 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.